What Is Project-Based Learning?

 In Inquiry-Based Learning, students carry out some research and look for information related to a certain question (which can lead to extra questions) and the activities reach their end when the findings are presented.
 In PBL, students work on the creation of a product that tackles a specific, real, and/or problematic issue, whose practical solution can also be useful to the community.

-“a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.”
+“A teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging, and complex question, problem, or challenge.”

 Buck Institute for Education (BIE)

 “Extended period of time” is a very flexible and adaptable notion: I would say from one week to one school year (obviously, the duration of PBL activities also depends on how many hours a week are dedicated to creating them).
-PBL can involve different subjects – if required and, as already stated, if you and your students have time to actually collaborate with other teachers and their disciplines.
+PBL can involve different subjects – if required and, as already stated if you and your students have time to actually collaborate with other teachers and their disciplines.

 PBL is a student-centered approach in which teachers guide students in facing a real-life problem and/or in managing a complex question, within a learning process that moves towards the creation of a useful public product.
 At the end of a PBL unit, students often share the knowledge and competencies acquired in presentations to a real and public audience.